 Summer fun at the National Maritime Museum

 The National Maritime Museum will be hosting a range of indoor and outdoor activities for the family this summer promising lots of maritime-themed fun.
-Workshops include learning to play games from around the world, experimenting with a nautical play kit and celebrating play.
+Workshops include Collagraph Printing (collages made by glueing different materials to cardboard), Ocean Stories, Mystical Mer-folk and Sink or Float – and more!

 Where: The National Maritime Museum; nearest station Greenwich Station and Cutty Sark DLR